DanielSegarra36/SUMMARIZE-THESE/README.md

 A step by step series of examples that tell you how to get a development environment running:

 1. Clone the repository
-2. Install the dependencies using pip: pip install -r requirements.txt
+2. Install the dependencies using pip:
+   `pip install flask youtube_transcript_api googleapiclient google-api-python-client openai random os re`

-3. Set your YouTube API key as an environment variable: export YOUTUBE_API_KEY=your_api_key
+3. Set your YouTube API key as an environment variable: `export YOUTUBE_API_KEY=your_api_key`
+4. Set your OpenAI API key as an environment variable: `export OPENAI_API_KEY=your_api_key`
-4. Run the Flask application: python main.py
+5. Run the Flask application: `python main.py`

 ## Running the tests